intel/pepc/docs/pepc-topology.rst

 **--columns** *COLUMNS*
    Comma-separated list of topology columns to display.
-Available columns: CPU, core, module, die, node, package, hybrid.
+Available columns: CPU, core, module, die, node, package, hybrid, dtype.
 Example: --columns Package,Core,CPU.
 By default, all relevant columns for the platform are shown.
-Columns like "module" or "die" are omitted if not applicable.
-The "hybrid" column is shown by default on hybrid platforms.
+The "hybrid" column shows the core type (e.g., E-core or P-core) on hybrid platforms.
+The "dtype" column shows the die type for non-compute dies (e.g., I/O dies on Granite Rapids Xeon).